 How to pick the best electricity plan

 Do you already have an electricity contract?
 Don’t switch electricity providers before confirming your current contract period.
 If your current plan is not yet up for renewal, you might be subject to a cancellation fee if you switch.
-Most electricity providers will not charge the cancellation if you are moving, but if you switch to another provider before your contract is complete, there will likely be a cancellation fee on your last bill.
-Call your electricity company or check your electricity bill to see if there’s a contract binding you to your current provider.
+Most electricity providers will not charge the cancellation fee if you are moving, but if you switch to another provider before your contract is complete, there will likely be a cancellation fee on your last bill.
+Check your plan details on your providers website, or look at you electricity bill to see if there’s a contract binding you to your current provider.